ibm-cloud-docs/log-analysis/detach_agent.md

 ### Detaching a LogDNA agent from a standard Kubernetes cluster from the cluster console
 {: #detach_agent_kube_console}

+This option is only valid when you deploy the LogDNA agent from the {{site.data.keyword.containerlong_notm}} console.
+{: note}

 Complete the following steps from the [{{site.data.keyword.containerlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters){: external}:

 1. Select the cluster for which you want to create a LogDNA logging configuration.